 If bicycling appeals to you as a commute mode, but you live too far away to bicycle the entire distance to campus from home, you might consider combining the use of Public Transit with bicycling for the commute.
-Many transit buses and trains have convenient bicycle storage on-board where you can ride to the transit stop, place your bicycle in the storage location on-board, get on the bus, ride to your destination, retrieve your bicycle from the storage area, and secure it in one of our Matador Bicycle Compounds.
+Many transit buses and trains have convenient bicycle storage on-board where you can cycle to the transit stop, store your bicycle on-board, ride to your destination, retrieve your bicycle from the storage area, pedal to your location on campus, and secure the bicycle in one of our Matador Bicycle Compounds.

 Employee Carpool Program and HOV Parking Program

 Employees may exercise their option to carpool to campus to help clean the air, reduce pollution, alleviate traffic congestion and become better stewards of our precious environment.

 One or more days per week, try sharing the ride with at least one other CSUN employee.
 There are limited parking spaces in faculty/staff lots designated as "Rideshare/Carpool" parking spaces.
 Not only will you contribute to the reduction of traffic congestion, but you will save on the number of miles you put on your own personal vehicle if your carpool group can share driving responsibilities.

 CSUN employees can apply to have a specially-designated HOV Parking space assigned to them for use.
 The requirements are as follows: